zaber04/ip-address-manager/server/gateway/README.md

 All our requests will come to this microservice and it will redirect them to appropiate microservice.
 We can implement rate limiting here.

+Due to small number of api endpoints and microservices we did not create a service registry wtphich automatically discover new microservice and bootstrap.

 ## How to Use

 <!-- Create DB -->